A new, lightning fast implementation of ADMIXTOOLS.

 ADMIXTOOLS is a collection of programs which use genetic data to infer how populations are related to one another.
 It has been used in countless publications to test whether populations form clades (qpDstat, qpWave), to estimate ancestry proportions (qpAdm), and to fit admixture graphs (qpGraph).

 ADMIXTOOLS 2 provides the same functionality as ADMIXTOOLS in a new look, and it’s orders of magnitude faster.
 This is achieved through separating the computation of f2-statistics from all other computations, and through a number of other optimizations.
-In the example below, rendering the plot takes much longer than computing the fit of a new qpGraph model:

 install.packages("devtools") # if "devtools" is not installed already